xnnba1984/Leveraging-Large-Language-Models-for-Rare-Disease-Named-Entity-Recognition/README.md

 # Leveraging-Large-Language-Models-for-Rare-Disease-Named-Entity-Recognition

-This repository contains the code and data that supports all results in the manuscript "Leveraging Large Language Models for Rare Disease Named Entity Recognition".
+This repository contains the code that supports all results in the manuscript "Leveraging Large Language Models for Rare Disease Named Entity Recognition".

 File | Purpose | Key outputs
 -----|-----|-----|